 LE CONCERT DE LA LOGE

-In January 2015, the violinist Julien Chauvin founded a new period instrument orchestra – the Concert de la Loge.
+In January 2015, the violinist Julien Chauvin founded a new period-instrument orchestra with the ambition of reviving an essential component of French musical history: the Concert de la Loge Olympique.

-The aim of this re-creation is also to explore new forms of concert inspired by its original deployment at the end of the eighteenth century.
-Projects mix different genres and artists even on the same evening and establish links with other artistic disciplines.
+The aim of this recreation project is also to explore new forms of concerts, harking back to the spontaneity of late-eighteenth practice, which intermingled different genres and artists in a single programme, and to establish links with other artistic disciplines.

 Since it was founded, the ensemble has toured many venues with operas including Haydn’s Armida directed by Mariame Clément, Sacchini’s Le Cid directed by Sandrine Anglade, and Lemoyne’s Phèdre directed by Marc Paquien.
 It also enjoys regular collaborations with such renowned soloists as Karina Gauvin, Sandrine Piau, Philippe Jaroussky (with whom it has toured Europe and South America) and Justin Taylor.

 On disc, the orchestra has embarked on a recording of Haydn’s complete ‘Paris’ Symphonies.
 Each season it presents a programme modelled on the concert format of the period, featuring a guest artist.
 The first three volumes, ‘Haydn-La Reine’ with Sandrine Piau, ‘Haydn-La Poule’ with Justin Taylor and the recently released ‘Haydn-L’Ours’, have received critical acclaim, earning such distinctions as the Diamant d’Opéra Magazine, Choc de Classica, Sélection Le Monde, ffff Télérama and the Grand Prix du Disque Charles Cros.